Hi guys!

 Well, since this is a “Cheating” recipe, I used hondashi powder incased of making form scratch.

 Just add this hondashi powder into water and ta-da~!
-Instatnt dashi stock is ready to go!
+Instant dashi stock is ready to go!

-It’s like chicken bouillon, Japanese version of it!
+It’s like chicken bouillon—the Japanese version!
 It tastes really good.
-I love using this hondashi powder for shortcut!
+I love using this Hondashi powder as a shortcut!

 When the beef is fully cooked and onion is soften, remove from heat and set aside.